Abhishekgaikwadcoder/101-linux-commands-ebook/ebook/en/content/029-the-login-command.md

 # The `login` Command

-## Purpose
-Initiates a user session.
+The `login` command initiates a user session.

 ## Syntax

 ```bash
 $ login [-p] [-h host] [-H] [-f username|username]
 ```

 ## Flags and their functionalities

 |**Short Flag**    |**Description**   |
 |--|--|
 | `-f` |Used to skip a login authentication.
 This option is usually used by the getty(8) autologin feature.  |